-Table 55 - Facilities and Housing Targeted to Homeless Households
+Table 255 - Facilities and Housing Targeted to Homeless Households

-Describe mainstream services, such as health, mental health, and employment services to the extent those services are use to complement services targeted to homeless persons
+Describe mainstream services, such as health, mental health, and employment services to the extent those services are used to complement services targeted to homeless persons

 Mainstream providers are the backbone of Our Path Home.
 At every point of interaction within the partnership, mainstream services are the first referral.
-Therefore, access to mainstream services is facilitated by and through coordinated entry of clients to determine eligibility for support.
-Such mainstream services may include emergency shelter case managers, weekly case conferencing meetings, and assignment to thorough case managers once clients are referred to a housing program.
-All referrals occur to the degree that coordinated entry staff can direct clients to a mainstream service to end their homelessness.
-Between 2017 and 2019, 10% of clients exited homelessness because of mainstream services, and another 14% self-resolved after a light-touch interaction- most likely facilitated by a connection made to a mainstream service.
+Therefore, access to mainstream services is facilitated by and through coordinated entry to determine eligibility for support.
+Mainstream service providers include those that provide housing stability supports for individuals and families experiencing housing insecurity, including homelessness, who may offer complementary support services such as access to healthcare, food/nutrition services, employment, etc. Coordinated entry staff seek to refer clients to a mainstream service to end their homelessness as often as possible.
+Between 2017 and 2019, 10% of clients exited homelessness because of mainstream services, and another 14% self-resolved after a light-touch interaction, most likely facilitated by a connection made to a mainstream service.